 - Pay by contactless payment.
 If you can only pay by cash, please use the exact change.

-- The new lower capacity levels will be clearly displayed on the side of our buses.
+- The buses have lower capacity levels and these are clearly displayed on the side of them.
 To assist, the driver can advise verbally this information if required.